Can Chickens Eat Honey?

 Newly hatched chicks can benefit from small amounts of honey for an energy boost.

-See also Can Chickens Eat Pancakes?
+See also Can Chickens Eat Honey Roasted Peanuts?

 Honey’s nutrients, enzymes, and antioxidants support growth and development.